eslint/rfcs/README.md

 # ESLint RFCs

-Many changes, including bug fixes and documentation, improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.

 However, some changes are "substantial", and we ask that these be put